-Father's Rights In Florida
+Father's Rights to Visitation In Florida

 Florida laws to protect children are established and working.
 But the laws for a father's rights are not as well established and as a result, Florida fathers must fight for their rights.
 A father's rights in Florida are not automatically provided.
 Affirmative action by the father must be initiated if he is to protect his rights under the current Florida law.

 Florida Visitation Laws Are Now Time Sharing Laws.